-From third-wave roasters to laptop-friendly workspaces and brunch havens, we ranked 36 cafés across Siem Reap using real review data from 5,300+ Google Maps listings.
+From third-wave roasters to laptop-friendly workspaces and brunch havens, we ranked 36 cafés across Siem Reap using real data from 5,300+ Google Maps listings.

 36